• Skip to primary navigation

 Instructions

-• Place the honey and coconut oil in a pan and melt over a low heat.
-Add the remaining ingredients, except the chocolate and cranberries, and mix well.
+• Place 4 tablespoon Runny honey and 4 tablespoon Coconut oil in a pan and melt over a low heat.
+Add 180 g Rolled oats and 100 g Almonds.

-• Allow the mixture to cool to room temperature and then add the chocolate and cranberries and mix.
+• Allow the mixture to cool to room temperature and then add 100 g Chocolate (chopped) and 100 g Dried cranberries and mix.
 Transfer to an airtight container and use within 2 weeks.

 • Make sure you leave the granola to cool on the baking tray before you eat it or put it in a jar.
 I know, it is hard not to eat it straight from the tray.